nova-rey/Screaming-Penguin/docs/SP_BIBLE.md

 **Date:** 2025-11-20

 Documented the kernel panic era caused by a non-executable `/init` inside the installer initramfs that left the kernel falling through fallback paths.
 Captured the teardown approach of extracting the initramfs to verify contents and permissions, confirming `/init` existed but was not runnable.
 Recorded debugging insights from the minimal BusyBox rebuild and the seven-stage init reconstruction that restored mode detection, logging, mounts, config loading, and installer hooks with serial markers.
 QEMU-CI now verifies El Torito flags, lists initramfs contents before launch, flushes serial logs, and gates success on the `[SP-INSTALLER] init reached` marker, yielding a stable boot path and green pipelines.

+## Entry 029 — P1-A Initramfs utilities and logging design
+**Date:** 2025-11-21

+Captured the Phase 1 kickoff for rebuilding the installer initramfs.
+Documented the BusyBox applets and utilities the installer depends on, the expected block-device discovery model at boot, the unified logging tags and storage paths, and the early error surfaces for config, disk selection, partitioning, and rootfs extraction.
+This design keeps runtime changes scoped for the upcoming implementation work.